dylanlan/dylanlan.github.io/qol.md

 - Coming soon: Maybe just one or two more bugs (right??)

 ### Skills / Spells (QoL)
-- Many skills take wayyyy to long to level up to 100/100, yet are still required to master (eg: wind blade).
+- Many skills take wayyyy too long to level up to 100/100, yet are still required to master (eg: wind blade).
 Even though the dojo exists, it'd still be nice to trim them down from like 24 hours to 8 hours, or something

 ### Religion (QoL)
 - Allow everyone to benefit from a mass sermon rewards (regardless of which deity they worship)